Woody Guthrie (sloop)

-Since the Guthrie was built, volunteers have given sailing experience to thousands of members and guests of the Beacon Sloop club for free.
+Since the Woody Guthrie was built, volunteers have given sailing experience to thousands of members and guests of the Beacon Sloop club for free.
 Guests are educated by the volunteers about the history of the river and the boat and asked to help the mission of the boat in any way they can.

-In August 2017, the Woody was relaunched after 6 years of fundraising, 2 years of work, $400k spent, and 5,000 volunteer hours.
+In August 2017, the Woody Guthrie was relaunched after six years of fundraising, two years of work, $400k spent, and 5,000 volunteer hours.
 She was restored at the Hudson River Maritime Museum in Kingston, New York.